Diseases & Conditions

 After discussing your symptoms and medical history, your doctor will perform a careful examination.
 They will:

-• Check your pulse at key points of the foot to be sure that there is a good blood supply to your foot and ankle.
+- Check your pulse at key points of the foot to be sure that there is good blood flow to your foot and ankle.

-• Determine whether you have sustained any other injuries by examining the rest of your body.
+- Determine whether you have any other injuries by examining the rest of your body.
 It is important to tell your doctor if you have pain in other parts of your body.

 Imaging Tests

-Information from imaging studies will help your doctor decide whether surgery is required and will be important for surgical planning.
+Information from imaging tests will help your doctor decide whether surgery is required and will be important for surgical planning.

 Computerized tomography (CT) scans.
 A CT scan can provide valuable information about the severity of the fracture by helping your doctor see the fracture lines more clearly.
-A CT scan will also help your doctor plan your treatment.
-Your doctor may order a CT scan right away, or may wait until later in your treatment — after an external fixator is applied.
+A CT scan can also help your doctor plan your treatment.

 Treatment

-Many pilon fractures require surgery but, rarely, some stable fractures can be treated nonsurgically.
-Whether or not your doctor recommends surgery often depends on how out of place (displaced) the fractured pieces of bone are.
+Many pilon fractures require surgery but some fractures can be treated nonsurgically.
+Whether or not your doctor recommends surgery often depends on how displaced (out of place) the fractured pieces of bone are.

 Nonsurgical Treatment

-It may also be recommended for patients who are unable to walk or patients with very serious medical problems who may not be able to tolerate surgery.
+- For patients with very serious medical problems who may not be able to tolerate surgery

 Nonsurgical treatment may include: